 - The chest wall or protective abdominal lining

 - The heart’s protective lining

-- Other areas of the body, including the testes and ovaries
+- Other areas of the body, including the larynx and ovaries

-Sadly, most people who are exposed to asbestos will not be able to notice or feel any health effects at first.
-This is because asbestos-related diseases gradually develop, often over a series of decades.
-In fact, it typically takes between 20 to 50 years for cancer to develop after someone was first exposed.
+Sadly, most people who are exposed to asbestos will not notice or feel any health effects at first.
+This is because it typically takes between 20-50 years for asbestos-related cancer to develop after someone was first exposed to the carcinogen.